citp/privacy-policy-historical/n/ni/nie/nielsenmedia.com.md

 ## Cookies and Web beacons

 To keep track of your choice of language and home page preference, we place a cookie on your computer.
 A cookie is a small amount of data, which often includes an anonymous unique identifier, sent to your browser from a website's computers and stored on your computer's hard drive.
 Our “preference” cookie expires after thirty (30) days.
 We also use a small piece of code (sometimes referred to as “1x1 clear pixel,” “Web beacon” or “clear GIF”) placed in the pages of our website to help us gather additional information about which parts of the site receive the most visitors and other user traffic patterns, and enable us to administer the site.
 We also use cookies to understand your Internet usage, including other websites that you visit and, occasionally, your exposure to certain Internet advertisements as you surf the Web.
-To opt out of this explicitly, please [click here](http://server-us.imrworldwide.com/cgi-bin/o?oo=total&tu=http://www.netratings.com/privacy_opt.jsp?section=leg_opt%26opt=2).
-If you decide that you want your web surfing to be tracked, please [click here](http://server-us.imrworldwide.com/cgi-bin/o?oo=cancel&tu=http://www.netratings.com/privacy_opt.jsp?section=leg_opt).
+To opt out of this explicitly, please [click here](http://server-us.imrworldwide.com/cgi-bin/o?oo=total&tu=http://www.nielsen.com/content/corporate/policy/en/cookie-policy.html).

 No personally-identifiable information is contained in our cookies or transmitted through our Web beacons.